azimuth-cloud/azimuth-config/docs/configuration/kubernetes.md

       # These are the only required values
       kubernetesVersion: 1.24.2
       machineImageId: "{{ community_images_image_ids.kube_1_24_2 }}"
-      # Use the network tagged for SR-IOV
+      # Use the portal-internal network as the main cluster network
       clusterNetworking:
         internalNetwork:
           networkFilter:
-            tags: sriov-vlan
+            tags: portal-internal
-      # Use direct ports for the control plane and workers
-      controlPlane:
-        machineNetworking:
-          ports:
-            - vnicType: direct
+      # Configure an extra SR-IOV port on worker nodes using an SR-IOV capable network
       nodeGroupDefaults:
         machineNetworking:
           ports:
+            - {}
+            - network:
+                tags: sriov-vlan
+              securityGroups: []
-            - vnicType: direct
+              vnicType: direct
-      # Because SR-IOV ports don't have any port security, we can tell
-      # Calico that it only needs to apply the VXLAN at the cluster boundary
-      # to avoid double-encapsulation
-      addons:
-        cni:
-          calico:
-            installation:
-              calicoNetwork:
-                ipPools:
-                  - cidr: __KUBEADM_POD_CIDR__
-                    encapsulation: VXLANCrossSubnet
 ```

 ## Harbor registry